Cobb police charge woman in case of toddler found in Chattahoochee

 Because the toddler seemed to have been in the water at least one day, the child had likely gone into the water far upstream, Cobb Police Sgt.
 Wayne Delk said Thursday.

-The child's body was taken Thursday to the Cobb County Medical Examiner's Office, which will attempt to determine the cause of death and more.
+The boy's body was taken Thursday to the Cobb County Medical Examiner's Office, which will attempt to determine the cause of death and more.